 Apply for the Maritz Arts and Education Fund for Teachers

-The Maritz Arts and Education Fund for Teachers is a unique Arts and Education Council partnership that provides critical funds to arts education projects serving St. Louis bi-state area school districts.
+The Maritz Arts and Education Fund for Teachers is a unique Arts and Education Council partnership that provides critical funds to arts education programs serving St. Louis area school districts.
 The Fund’s goal is to support classroom-based projects and artistic opportunities that engage students in the creative process.

 The Maritz Arts and Education Fund for Teachers supports educational projects, with grants ranging between $500 and $5,000, that link art with curriculum to enhance students’ learning.
-Priority funding will be given to projects that introduce new art mediums to students.
-Grants will be made only for projects that take place in the St. Louis bi-state area (Missouri Counties: Jefferson, Franklin, Lincoln, St. Louis City and County, St. Charles, Warren and Washington.
+Grants will be made only for projects that take place in the St. Louis bi-state area (Missouri Counties: Franklin, Jefferson, Lincoln, St. Charles, St. Louis City and County, Warren and Washington.
 Illinois Counties: Bond, Calhoun, Clinton, Jersey, Macoupin, Madison, Monroe, and St. Clair).

-Applications for Maritz Arts and Education Fund for Teachers will open in August 2019.
+Applications for the Maritz Arts and Education Fund for Teachers are closed.

 Elements of a Vibrant Community